srijs/rust-try-future/README.md

 an asynchonous task, it does some work that might result in an early termination, for example:

-- certain parsing or validation logic might fail and where the function should return immediately with an error
+- certain parsing or validation logic might fail, upon which the function should return immediately with an error
 - some local cache lookup or other optimisation that might render the asynchronous task unnecessary, and where the function would want immediately